laurencelundblade/QCBOR/README.md

 into them.
 When a map is Entered it can be searched by label.
 Duplicate detection of map items is performed.

-An outcome of all this is that now the decoding of a some data can look very similar to the encoding of some data.
+An outcome of all this is that now the decoding implementation of some data can look very similar to the encoding of some data and is generally easier to implement.

      Example...

 The handling of byte-string wrapped CBOR like the COSE payload and tag 24 is improved.

-Another outcome is that it is much easier to implement decoding of a CBOR protocol.

 If decoding of more than one protocol is implemented then more of the CBOR-related code is reused.
 For example map searching and duplicate detection is reused.
 This may reduce object code size.

 ## Code Size